-- 1. Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care. - 2.
-Children whose brother or sister will be attending the school at the time of admission. - 3.
-Children, where it is the nearest school to their home address, who live more than a distance of 2 miles from that school measured by the shortest available walking route. - 4.
+- Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care. - 2.
+Children whose sibling will be attending the school at the time of admission. - 3.
 Children living closest to the school.